Identify high-profitable subscribers & maximize your revenue

-Predictable revenue and customer loyalty are key because, unlike traditional transactional billing models, subscription businesses frequently incur greater expense upfront to acquire subscribers.
-The payback on that acquisition cost happens over the subscriber’s lifetime.
+Predictable revenue and customer loyalty are key.
+Unlike traditional transactional billing models, subscription businesses frequently incur greater expense upfront to acquire subscribers.
+The payback on acquisition costs happens over the subscriber’s lifetime.

-An acquisition campaign, whether inbound or outbound, has a specific theme and focus.
-Specific campaigns must be tracked individually and have a defined start and end date.
+An acquisition campaign, whether inbound or outbound, has a specific theme, focus, or offer with a defined start and end date.
 An effective acquisition campaign ensures:

 New sign-ups by marketing campaign

-Definition: The total number of new customers acquired as a result of a defined marketing campaign.
+Definition: The total number of new subscribers acquired due to a defined marketing campaign.

 Value: Assessing a marketing campaign’s immediate impact on customer acquisition.
-While new sign-ups don’t always equate to valuable subscribers, a high number of new sign-ups can bring in more potentially valuable subscribers.
+New sign-ups can bring in more potentially valuable subscribers.

 New sign-ups by channel

-Definition: The total number of new customers acquired through a specific channel.
+Definition: The total number of new subscribers acquired through a specific channel.

-Value: Understanding the channels that are performing the best for your business, either within a specific campaign or more generally over time.
-While the marketing campaign indicates the methods that might be working well to acquire customers, the channel more specifically hones in on where you are successfully reaching your customers.
+Value: Understanding your best-performing channels–within a specific campaign or over time.
+The marketing campaign indicates the effective acquisition methods; the channel hones in on where you successfully reach your customers.

-Definition: The total costs spent on acquiring a customer.
+Definition: The total cost of acquiring a customer.

 Value: Calculating the average CAC across all customers.
-When evaluated against LTV, this gives businesses a sense of their payback ratio.
-It’s also useful to evaluate the average CAC of all customers acquired via a specific marketing campaign or channel to understand which of these is most or least expensive relative to the payback.
+Evaluating CAC against lifetime value (LTV) gives businesses a sense of their payback ratio.
+Evaluating the CAC of a campaign or channel tells you which is the most or least expensive relative to the payback.

 Retention by marketing campaign or channel

-Value: Retention is one used to evaluate customer loyalty.
-If, for example, a business acquires a high number of new customers during a specific marketing campaign but each customer is only retained for one month, it’s much less likely the business will recoup the dollars spent on acquiring those customers.
+Value: Retention evaluates customer loyalty.
+Suppose you gain new subscribers during a specific marketing campaign, but they stay for one month.
+In that case, you’re less likely to recoup the dollars spent on acquiring those customers.

 LTV by marketing campaign or channel

-Definition: The average lifetime value of customers acquired by a specific marketing campaign and/or channel.
-To calculate average lifetime value, a business must track its average revenue per subscriber and average churn rate.
+Definition: The average lifetime value of subscribers acquired by a specific marketing campaign and/or channel.
+To calculate it, track your average revenue per subscriber and average churn rate.

-Value: Ultimately, in order to understand where acquisition spend is effective in producing profitable subscribers, the total revenue from subscribers over their lifetime must surpass the total costs to acquire those subscribers.
+Value: To understand where acquisition spending is effective in producing profitable subscribers.
+The total revenue from subscribers over their lifetime must surpass the total costs to acquire those subscribers.